Technoid91/show-master/README.md

 No errors were found when passing through official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Ftechnoid91.github.io%2Fshow-master%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=ru
 ).

+- ### JS

+No errors were found when passing through JSHint.
+However, there were two warnings:
+"Functions declared within loops referencing an outer scoped variable may lead to confusing semantics" But these function work as expected.

 ## Deployment
 <hr>
 Website was deployed using GitHub Pages feature to be accessible.